If you believe that a doctor's mistake may have caused your child's cerebral palsy, you may want to seek compensation for both you and your child.

 In patients with CP, messages between the brain and the rest of the body become scrambled.
 These scrambled messages can result in the wrong muscles doing the wrong job causing problems with walking, speech, balance, and coordination.
 Cerebral palsy is neither progressive or communicable.
 Some children with cerebral palsy are also affected by other medical disorders, but cerebral palsy does not always result in a profound handicap.

 Regrettably, it is not curable.
-But though therapy and modern technology, people with cerebral palsy often lead productive and, more importantly, happy lives.
+But through therapy and modern technology, people with cerebral palsy often lead productive and, more importantly, happy lives.
 There are a lot of great kids with cerebral palsy who are living great lives.
 But, more than most, they need help to pay for their care.
 This is where, when appropriate, malpractice lawsuits come into play.Causes of Cerebral Palsy, Malpractice and Otherwise

 The cause of this disorder varies.
-Many children with cerebral palsy have a congenital malformation of the brain, meaning that the malformation existed at birth and was not caused by factors occurring during the birthing process.
+Many children with cerebral palsy have a congenital malformation of the brain, meaning that the abnormality existed at birth and was not caused by factors occurring during the birthing process.
 For other children, their cerebral palsy was caused by brain damage sustained by the infant before, during or immediately after the baby's birth.

 This brain damage is often the result of lack of oxygen to the baby's brain or from trauma during labor and delivery.
 This type of injury is often, but not always, caused by the medical malpractice of the physicians delivering the baby.
 This is a list of some of the potential medical malpractice related causes of cerebral palsy: